LeisureLink/ubuntu-node-build-machine/README.md

 The script that performs the _build_ is `perform-build.sh`.
 We're open to suggestions and pull request but want to keep it simple; since we're building a node app, we rely on `npm install`.

-If your project has _special needs_, follow [Keith Cirkel's Hot to Use npm as a Build Tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
+If your project has _special needs_, follow [Keith Cirkel's How to Use npm as a Build Tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 Your goal should be to ensure that everything that needs to heppen in order for your build to succeed occurs as part of `npm install`.
 Notably, this means adding `preinstall` and/or `postinstall` scripts to your `package.json`.

 If your build process has _very special needs_, then you'll need your own, specialized docker image that sets up the enviornement appropriately for those special needs.